Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors: Experiments

 \textbf{Ablation study.} In Table~\ref{tab_ablation_design}, we illustrate the impact of each novel component on our model's performance.
-The first model is a vanilla masked AE, which obtains a rather low performance on Avenue.
+The first model is a vanilla masked AE, which obtains a rather low performance on both Avenue and ShanghaiTech.
 Each and every component contributes towards boosting the performance of the vanilla model.
 We observe that self-distillation gives the highest boost in terms of the micro AUC.
-However, to surpass the $90\%$ milestone, it is mandatory to introduce the prediction of anomaly maps in the learning task.
+However, to surpass the $90\%$ milestone on Avenue, it is mandatory to introduce the prediction of anomaly maps in the learning task.
+An additional boost is given by our classification head.

 The self-distillation procedure gives us a few possible strategies to combine the outputs of the teacher and the student.
 Hence, we investigate this aspect and report the results in Table~\ref{tab_ablation_distillation}.
 We observe that the best micro AUC is obtained when we combine the teacher reconstruction error with the teacher-student discrepancy.

 The proportion of synthetic examples per mini-batch is another aspect that can influence our model's performance.
 In Table~\ref{tab_proportion_anomalies}, we report the micro and macro AUC scores for three possible augmentation levels.
 We observe that augmentation is always useful, but, for a better outcome, it requires a moderate percentage ($25\%$).

 \textbf{Performance-speed trade-off.} In Figure~\ref{fig_tradeoff_av}, we compare our model with several other methods in terms of the performance-speed trade-off.
 This comparison undoubtedly shows that our method reaches a far better processing speed, while achieving fairly good performance.
 To strengthen this observation, we also compare the methods in terms of GFLOPs and number of parameters in Table~\ref{tab_speed_info}.
-Our method proves to be significantly lighter.
+We underline that the method of Gong \etal~\cite{Gong-ICCV-2019} might seem small in terms of the number of parameters, but it is slowed down by its input, which is formed of a cuboid constructed by stacking 16 consecutive frames.
+Moreover, the method relies on a memory module, where each memory slot records the features of one pixel in the activation maps.
+Although their method has twice as many parameters as our own, the large input volume and the sizable memory bank reduce the speed to 35 FPS.
+With an FPS of 1655, our method proves to be significantly lighter than all its competitors.

 \textbf{Qualitative results.} In Figure~\ref{fig_qualitative_results}, we present the frames and anomaly maps reconstructed by the teacher in four abnormal scenarios from Avenue and ShanghaiTech.
 Moreover, in the fifth column, we illustrate the behavior of the teacher in a normal scenario.
 In all four abnormal cases, the reconstruction error is visibly higher for anomalous regions.
 This effect is mostly due to our training procedure based on synthetic data augmentation.
 The most obvious example is in the fourth column, where the bicycle seen in a pedestrian area is almost entirely removed from the output.
 Additionally, the predicted anomaly maps are well aligned with the ground-truth ones.